 13) Deviled Eggs

-Everyone thinks you performed magic when deviled eggs are done in 12 minutes.
-I mix the yolks with some mayonnaise, mustard, vinegar, salt, and a pinch of sugar to smooth out the edges.
-A tidy spoonful looks better than a tower; the trick is to show restraint.
-If you have a deviled egg carrier, use that to transport them.
-If not, a muffin tin lined with paper cups will work.
+People are impressed when they hear you can get deviled eggs done in 12 minutes.
+For my filling, I mix the yolks with mayonnaise, mustard, a bit of vinegar, salt, and a little sugar to sweeten it up.
+For the filling, it is best to show restraint and go for a tidy spoonful instead of a towering filling.
+If you have a deviled egg carrier, use that to transport them, but a muffin tin with paper cupcake liners will also do the trick.

 14) Italian Pasta Salad